 (For the filling)

 1 lemon rind

 (For the decorating)

 200 grms (or 7.05 oz) icing sugar

 Mix the margarine with the sugar in a bowl, until the sugar melts.
 Add the eggs and the vanilla essence.
 Combine the baking powder and the lemon rind and add to the mixture, bit by bit.
 Mix well to form a pastry dough.

 Mix the ground almonds, sugar and lemon rind.
 Whisk the egg whites and add the vanilla essence.
 Combine and mix this with the almonds, sugar and lemon rind mixture.

-And that's it!
-We hope that you will try our tasty almond cookies recipe from the fascinating island of Malta :)
+We hope that you will try this tasty recipe from the fascinating island of Malta :)